List of Gladiators UK events: Pole-Axe

 A contender and Gladiator each climbed a 36 ft pole fitted with helically-arranged pegs.
-The first to the top pressed a button which retracted the pegs on the opponent's pole, causing them to fall to the crash mat below.
+The poles also rotated on the referee's command.
+The first to the top pressed a button that retracted the pegs on the opponent's pole, causing them to fall to the crash mat below.
 If the contender beat the Gladiator, they would score 10 points.
 If the contender fell off at any point, they lost.
-There was also a rule that determined that if the Gladiator fell off before the contender had reached their button, the contender must still reach their button in order to score any points.
-This rule never came into play as the Gladiators never fell off by mistake.
+The rules required the contender to reach their button to score points even if the Gladiator fell off before the contender did, though no Gladiator ever fell off by mistake.

-This event was removed in 1996 because of injuries to Gladiators and contenders.
-It was revived in 1997 with safety harnesses to stop the "freefall" aspect.
-This also meant a run up to mount the pole and a higher climb.
+This event was removed in 1996 because of injuries to both Gladiators and contenders.
+It returned in 1997 with safety harnesses to stop the "freefall" aspect, a run-up before mounting the pole, and a higher climb.